95,765 total views, 1 views today

 The Site Collection Navigation option only exists on sites not connected to Office 365 Groups (classic sites or modern team sites without a Group).

-Hub site navigation
+Hub site navigation SharePoint Online

 In modern site architecture, we will never have all the stuff in a single site collection.
-Sometimes, we may have a department site as communication and team site with office 365 group connected.
+Sometimes, we may have a department site as a communication and a team site with an office 365 group connected.
 Those are independent site collections, in this case, global navigation will fail.
 This is where the hub site comes into the picture.
 Hub sites allow us to combine all those different types of sites and site collections and bring them all under one umbrella.

-Here is an example of hub site navigation, note here the link Sales and IT are from different site collections (classic team site).
+Here is an example of hub site navigation, note here that the link Sales and IT are from different site collections (classic team site).

 Pic – Hub Site Navigation